wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/active-directory/active-directory-dotnet-how-to-use-access-control.md

 **Client** - A browser that is attempting to gain access to your web application.

 **Relying party (RP) application** - Your web app.
-An RP application is a  Website or service that outsources authentication to one external authority.
+An RP application is a website or service that outsources authentication to one external authority.
 In identity jargon, we say that the RP trusts that authority.
 This guide explains how to configure your application to trust ACS.

 **Token** - A user gains access to an RP application by presenting a valid token that was issued by an authority that the RP application trusts.
 A collection of security data that is issued when a client is authenticated.
 It contains a set of claims, which are attributes of the authenticated user, such as a user's name or age, or an identifier for a user role.
 A token is digitally signed so its issuer can be identified and its content cannot be changed.